Cheryl enjoys writing articles related to Biblical history and has written many stories about the characters in scripture.

+The Bible tells the fascinating story of a kingdom that was lost because the ruler fell out of favor with the Almighty.
 In I Samuel 28 we learn that the Lord was no longer talking to King Saul.
 Israel's leader had tried everything to no avail.
 Verse 6 tells us: And when Saul inquired of the Lord, the Lord answered him not, neither by dreams, nor by Urim, nor by prophets.
 Saul became frustrated and did something that he knew he should not have.
 The king had banished all the witches, warlocks, and workers of magic from the land, but now he desired one to tell him the future.
 He asked his servants to find for him a woman with a familiar spirit so he could inquire of her.
 This lets us known that it was the women in the land who were seeking answers from spirits other than the Spirit of the Living God.

 Endor is mentioned in Psalms 83.
 The Psalmist is asking the Lord to do to Israel's enemies as He had other nations and Endor is included.

 9 Do unto them as unto the Midianites; as to Sisera, as to Jabin, at the brook of Kison:

 10 Which perished at Endor: they became as dung for the earth.